14 Best Ways to Reduce RTO Charges in eCommerce in 2023

 Practices That Can Help Sellers for RTO Reduction

-You can have the best products and most efficient ecommerce fulfillment strategy but you will still get RTO requests.
+You can have the best products and most efficient eCommerce fulfillment strategy but you will still get RTO requests.
 RTO reduction can be achieved but it can never be entirely mitigated.
 To reduce RTO charges, sellers can keep a few things in mind:

-Store Inventory Near High Traffic Order Placement Locations: It will not only help a seller in saving shipment charges but also to reduce RTO costs as distances to fulfill orders will decrease.
+Store Inventory Near High Traffic Order Placement Locations: It will not only help a seller in saving shipment charges but also reduce RTO costs as distances to fulfill orders will decrease.
 Covering less distance is also effective in terms of limiting product damage.

 Choose Logistics Partners with Competitive Freight Rates: Freight rates in the supply chain matter a lot.
 Dynamic increases in fuel prices, and not using optimized vehicles can double the freight rate.
 If your logistics partner offers cost-effective rates, it can reduce RTO charges.

 Opt for RTO Insurance: This is a recent concept where eCommerce logistics companies and fulfillment companies give sellers an option of RTO insurance.
-If an RTO occurs, these fulfillment companies will bear the cost instead of the retailer, resulting in RTO reduction.
+If an RTO occurs, these fulfillment companies will bear the cost instead of the retailer, resulting in an RTO reduction.